galaxyproject/training-material/topics/cancer-analysis/tutorials/genome-browser/tutorial.md

 >
 >    ![](./images/two-snps.png)
 >
-> 2. Enable the track {% icon param-check %} `normal.bam - SNPs/Coverage` in the left-hand panel.
-Also enable the `dbSNP` track.
+> 2. Enable the track {% icon param-check %} `normal.bam - SNPs/Coverage` and the {% icon param-check %} `dbSNP` tracks in the left-hand panel..
 >    - make sure you can see both the SNPs/Coverage track as well as the alignment track.
-If your screen is too small to see both at once, set the alignment track (`normal.bam`) display to `compact`
+If your screen is too small to see both at once, set the alignment track (`normal.bam`) display mode to `compact`
 >
 >    ![](./images/two-snps-with-coverage.png)
 >